georust/rinex/README.md

 By default all timestamps are in UTC with leap seconds correctly managed.

-:warning: Years encoded on two digits in files generated prior Jan 1 2000, get falsely offset to the 21st century.
-This only applies to OBS(V2) and NAV(V2) files generated prior year 2000.

 ## Supported `RINEX` types

 | Type                       | Parser            | Writer              |  CLI                 | UBX                  |           Notes          |